earthly/website/blog/_posts/2023-10-24-create-python-package.md

 +test-dist-tar-install | mergefast took 27.499190239999734 seconds
 ~~~

-I can use the same extact process to test the wheel:
+I can use the same process to test the wheel:

 ~~~{.dockerfile caption="Earthfile"}
 test-dist-whl-install: